|Lesson 8||Using the INSERT statement |

 |Objective||How to Use SQL INSERT Statement to add Information|

-Use SQL INSERT Statement to add Information
+Use SQL INSERT Statement to populate Tables

 Now that you understand the basics of working with a table, from creating it to building an index on it, let us take a moment and put something into a table and then query it to see what we can get out.
-It's a simple process, and you will quickly see how SQL works for you.
+It is a simple process, and you will quickly see how SQL works for you.

 To insert information into a table, use the

 INSERT statement, indicate the table and columns you want to reference, and then provide the information.
 So, for BasicTable, the following

 The resulting row would have the two columns we provided, and would leave the phone number blank, or null.

 statement calls out the table name first.
 The next step is to provide the columns that will be filled.
 You can omit these from the statement if your data gives information for all columns in the order in which they are defined for the database.
 Here is example of a

 statement that will not work